EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the WUE/AOE as a function of WUE at 1hpa daily mean VPD
+Calculates WUE as a function of WUE at 1 hPa daily mean VPD and linear CO₂ relationship.

 **Parameters**
 - **Fields**